© Crown copyright 2016

 For prisoners who have care and support needs before they enter prison, services can sometimes stop once they enter prison.
 Other prisoners may not have had their needs identified before entering prison or may develop care and support needs during their sentence.
 Not receiving care and support may impair their ability to take part in meaningful activities, impact negatively on rehabilitation and increase the risk of their reoffending on release.

-Reports by Her Majesty’s Chief Inspector of Prisons, the Prison and Probation Ombudsman and the Prison Reform Trust have all criticised the quality of social care provision in prisons.
+Reports by HM Chief Inspector of Prisons, the Prison and Probation Ombudsman and the Prison Reform Trust have all criticised the quality of social care provision in prisons.

 What does the Care Act do?